Zach Zucker: Producing

 Zucker created the independent production company Stamptown in 2016.

 He has produced original shows from artists such as Randy Feltface, Riki Lindhome, Huge Davies, Michelle Brasier, Mark Silcox, Moses Storm, BriTANicK, Ike Ufomadu, Martin Urbano, Courtney Pauroso, Josh Glanc, Emily Wilson, Garry Starr and Casey Rocket.

 Zach has produced 4 shows that have been nominated by the Edinburgh Comedy Awards.

 Film and television

 Zucker appeared alongside Kiernan Shipka in the feature film Sweethearts directed by Jordan Weiss, in the upcoming American horror film Eugene The Marine, opposite Delaney Rowe in the horror film Subscriber, and will appear in the feature film Swiped with Lily James.

 He was cast as a lead in the reboot of the TV series The Joe Schmo Show on TBS.

-In 2024 it was announced he will appear in the upcoming feature film Love Language with Chloe Grace Moretz directed by Joey Power.
+In 2026 he appeared in the Love Language with Chloe Grace Moretz directed by Joey Power.